Correction: Verkkokauppa Oyj - Managers' Transactions Samuli Seppälä

 Oyj MANAGERS' TRANSACTIONS 05 June 2025 at 15:00 EEST

-Correction to the stock exchange release published on 4 June 2025 at 14:00 EEST regarding managers' transactions.
-The original notification incorrectly reported aggregated transaction information as transaction details.
+Correction to the stock exchange release published on 3 June 2025 at 14:00 EEST regarding managers' transactions.
+The original notification incorrectly reported aggregated transaction information as transaction details and the volume weighted average price of the transactions was rounded incorrectly.
 Below is the corrected notification in its entirety.Oyj has received a notification from Samuli Seppälä, Oyj's Board member, of a transaction made with Oyj's financial instrument, according to the Article 19 of EU Market Abuse Regulation.
 Detailed information about the transaction is given hereunder.

 Transaction notification under Article 19 of EU Market Abuse Regulation.